-- i) Notes 25(c)(i) and 5(iv)(c) impairment of financial assets: establishing the criteria for determining whether credit risk on the financial asset has increased significantly since initial recognition, determining the methodology for incorporating forward-looking information into the measurement of ECL and selection and approval of models used to measure ECL; - ii) Note 5(iv)(b) classification of financial assets: assessing the business model within which the assets are held and whether the contractual terms of the assets are SPPI on the principal amount outstanding; - iii) Note 9(b) equity accounted investees: whether the Group has significant influence over an investee; - iv) Notes 14, 15 and 5(i) classification of insurance, reinsurance and investment contracts: assessing whether the contract transfers significant insurance risk and whether an insurance contract contains direct participation features; - v) Notes 14 and 5(ii)(b) level of aggregation of insurance and reinsurance contracts: identifying portfolios of contracts and determining groups of contracts that are onerous on initial recognition and those that have no significant possibility of becoming onerous subsequently; - vi) Notes 14(E) and 5(ii)(e) measurement of insurance and reinsurance contracts: determining the techniques for estimating risk adjustments for non-financial risk and the coverage units provided under a contract; - vii) Note 3(b) consolidation: determining whether the Group controls an investee; and - viii) Notes 4(A)(ii) and 5(i) transition to IFRS 17: determining whether sufficient reasonable and supportable information is available to apply a full or modified retrospective approach.

-b.
+i) Impairment of financial assets

+Establishing the criteria for determining whether credit risk on the financial asset has increased significantly since initial recognition, determining the methodology for incorporating forward-looking information into the measurement of ECL and selection and approval of models used to measure ECL;

+ii) Classification of financial assets

+Assessing the business model within which the assets are held and whether the contractual terms of the assets are SPPI on the principal amount outstanding;

+iii) Equity accounted investees

+Whether the Group has significant influence over an investee;

+iv) Classification of insurance, reinsurance and investment contracts

+Assessing whether the contract transfers significant insurance risk and whether an insurance contract contains direct participation features;

+- Level of aggregation of insurance and reinsurance contract Identifying portfolios of contracts and determining groups of contracts that are onerous on initial recognition and those that have no significant possibility of becoming onerous subsequently; - vi) Measurement of insurance and reinsurance contracts b.
 Assumptions and estimation uncertainties

+Determining the techniques for estimating risk adjustments for non-financial risk and the coverage units provided under a contract; - vii) Consolidation

+Determining whether the Group controls an investee.